-- Day 8 - In the morning the tour travels the short distance from Westport to Newport, where the adventure continues on the final day.
+Day 8 - Travel the short distance from Westport to Newport, where the adventure continues on the final day.
 In Newport we again take our bikes for a cycle along Ireland’s original Greenway cycle path.
 The route travels from Newport through Mulranny to Achill Island.
 This is a fantastic cycle and a great activity to complete the adventure tour.
-After the Cycle there is lunch in a local Newport Café before the tour begins its journey to Dublin.
+After the Cycle there is lunch in a local Newport Café.
+The tour returns to Dublin.

   Additional Costs: Dinners, snacks and drinks